Medical expert of the article

 In patients with malignant tumors, all possible methods are used to exclude metastases.

-Vaccinate against HBV, pneumococci and influenza virus.
+Vaccinations are carried out against HBV, pneumococci and influenza viruses.